-The reason of the sound shift to the side is the

-Sound sensation shifts to the side that becomes activated
+The reason of the sound shift to the side is the difference in the right and left organ Corti receptors activation by sound wave coming to both ears.
+Sound sensation shifts to the side that becomes activated .

 Work 17.2.
 STUDYING BONE CONDUCTION